XSS3cut10n3r/WorldCup26/README.md

 | Third-place match win | 3 |
 | Final win | 6 |

 Penalty-shootout wins count as full wins.
-Change any value in **`config.json`** — for example, to score the bronze-medal match like a semi-final, set `"THIRD_PLACE": 5`.
+Change any value in **`config.json`**.
+For example, to score the bronze-medal match like a semi-final, set `"THIRD_PLACE": 5`.

 Team assignments live in **`assignments.json`**.
 Edit that file any time;